 You also have children, and a separation will entail custody, visitation and child support arrangements, so you might consider counseling before disentangling yourself.
 Even something as simple as tossing him out of the house becomes a legal matter.
 Check the laws in your state regarding common-law marriage, and if necessary, get the assistance of an attorney.

 Dear Annie: We have a home in another state and allow family members and friends to vacation there.
+Recently, when we went to the house, we found several framed family photographs of our guests throughout the family room and bedroom.

 I think this is in poor taste and that our guests have overstepped their privileges.
 Should I say thank you and simply put the photos away?
 Or should I allow others to decorate my home? — Concerned